Red Jacket: Ambush at South of Chippawa

 Peter B. Porter was able to successfully negotiate an alliance with Red Jacket to assist the American armed forces in the Battle of Chippawa.
-Red Jacket conceived of a plan to maneuver his force of 300 Seneca warriors close enough to ambush the enemy force which consisted of British regulars, Canadian militia, and Mohawkss.
-Peter B. Porter accompanied Red Jacket’s force with a force of his own numbering 250-300 men.
-Porter’s 250-300 man force consisted mostly of American militia and some U.S. regulars.
+Red Jacket conceived of a plan to maneuver his force of 300 Seneca warriors close enough to ambush the enemy force which consisted of British regulars, Canadian militia, and Mohawks.
+Peter B. Porter accompanied Red Jacket's force with a force of his own numbering 250-300 men.
+Porter's 250-300 man force consisted mostly of American militia and some U.S. regulars.
 Porter and Red Jacket headed with their combined force of 600 Senecas, militia, and regulars to ambush the British-allied force.
-Porter’s 600 man force moved stealthily into the woods, creeping off to the south.
+Porter's 600 man force moved stealthily into the woods, creeping off to the south.
 The Americans entered the natural cover of the massive forest to stay out of sight of the enemy.
-The Americans came close undetected to the enemy’s position.
+The Americans came close undetected to the enemy's position.
 The Americans formed a formation of 3 arcs.
-Red Jacket’s Senecas were in the 2 front arcs while Porter’s men were in the third arc in the rear.
-Red Jacket’s Senecas all wore white-hankie hats so that Porter’s men could tell the difference between a British mohawk indian and a pro-American Seneca indian in the heat of battle.
+Red Jacket's Senecas were in the 2 front arcs while Porter's men were in the third arc in the rear.
+Red Jacket's Senecas all wore white-hankie hats so that Porter's men could tell the difference between a British mohawk indian and a pro-American Seneca indian in the heat of battle.
 Once the Americans were in position enveloping the unsuspecting enemy.
 Each American aimed and leveled his gun at an enemy.
 The Americans sprang their ambush and opened heavy fire.
 The British-allied force was taken completely by surprise and many of them dropped dead.
 The Americans then charged in and engaged the enemy in close hand-to-hand combat.
 The Americans brutally killed many British, Canadian, and Mohawk as they were still so shocked and confused from the American ambush.
 The British and their allies retreated into the wilderness.
 Peter and his force pursued the enemy.
 However, the Americans ran into a fresh reserve of British regulars waiting in linear formation who fired a volley.
 Porter and his force retreated to safety as the British pursued them a short distance.
 After the battle of Chippawa ended between the main British army and the main American army, all British forces including the British main army withdrew temporarily.
 Porter and his men came back to their ambush site to police the scene to assess casualties of their force and of the enemy.
-There were at least 90 dead bodies of British, Canadian, and mohawks.
+There were at least 90 dead bodies of British, Canadian, and Mohawks.
 There were only a dozen dead Americans on the field.
 The Senecas scalped all of the dead British, Canadian, and Mohawks.
 After that, Porter, Red Jacket, and their forces withdrew from the field.